JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 }
 ```

-Reloading the package after placing the function above anywhere in the package will produce inline charts.
+Reloading the package after placing the function above anywhere in the package will produce inline charts, as show in Figure \@ref(fig:peity-spans).

 ```r
 browsable(